RP

 What is hominy?

-Hominy is dried corn kernels that have been treated with an alkali solution (nixtamalization).
-This process makes the kernels puff up and gives them a distinctive chewy texture and nutty flavor.
+Hominy is dried corn kernels treated with lime (nixtamalization).
+It has a chewy texture and mild corn flavor.

 Can I use chicken instead of pork?